 He was responsible for press matters during the 1959 party congress.

-By 1965, he was in Oxford, possibly during period of study, and was active in the South Midlands district of the Party.
+By 1965, he was in Oxford serving as District Secretary of the South Midlands district of the Party.

 By 1967 he was a full-time party worker in Lancashire.

 In the 1970s he was working at Party centre but a member of the Leyton branch in S Essex district.